Copyright © 2006-2010 Davor Ocelic

 At this point, you have a functional Kerberos installation!

 You can rely on either system login or manually running kinit in obtaining Kerberos tickets and accessing Kerberized services.
-One of those services is the passwordless, Kerberos-secured rsh login that we've demonstrated in this guide.
+One of those services is the passwordless, Kerberos-secured SSH login that we've demonstrated in this guide.

 With a good foundation we've built, for further information on Kerberos, please refer to other available resources: